leanspace/terraform-provider-leanspace/README.md

 ### Run the plugin

-You can run the examples (navigate to `examples`, if so you can modify the master `main.tf` to point to the correct resource) or create custom files.
+You can run the examples (navigate to `testing`, if so you can modify the master `main.tf` to point to the correct resource) or create custom files.

 Then run `terraform init && terraform apply --auto-approve`: this will create the required resources.
 If you made some changes you can run it again to update the resources.

 You can use `terraform init && terraform destroy --auto-approve`: this will delete the created resources.

-You can also import existing resources (navigate to `examples/imports`):
+You can also import existing resources (navigate to `testing/imports`):
 You can use `terraform init && terraform import leanspace_nodes.sample_node 3563e0f6-03e3-416f-96f5-6c7102e37a11`: this will import the node with the id 3563e0f6-03e3-416f-96f5-6c7102e37a11 in the resource named sample_node

 ## Provider